Low-Income Texans Already Face Frigid Temperatures at Home. Then the Winter Storm Hit.

 Since 1954

 Amal Ahmed is a freelance environmental reporter.
-Originally from Dallas, she has a journalism degree from Northwestern University and previously worked at The Atlantic and was a fact checker at Texas Monthly.
-Previously, she served as a staff reporter for the Texas Observer.
+Originally from Dallas, she has a journalism degree from Northwestern University and previously worked at Texas Monthly, the Texas Observer, and Floodlight News.

 A disaster management expert weighs in on how poor planning and communication failures deepened the crisis that left millions without power during the deep freeze.